dipech/dipech.github.io/resources/data/blog/systems-fundamentals/text.md

 You can update the replica asynchronously, but it can be unacceptable for many cases.
 You can have many replicas at the same time.
 If you have tons of data then you need to sync this data between all the replicas.
 That can be unacceptable.
-This is where sharding coming to play.
+This is where sharding comes into to play.

 Sharding is a technique of partitioning the data across multiple database servers.
 We split our main database into a bunch of little databases.
 Shards is a data partitions.
 You can shard on different levels.
 You can store some tables